kalkih/passport-appointment-bot/README.md

 1. Edit the configuration file you downloaded (`config.json`) with text editor of choice, see [Configuration](#configuration)
 2. Run the executable you downloaded `passport-appointment-bot`
+3. The bot will open a webpage where the user is required to solve a captcha in order to proceed
-3. The bot will automatically exit when an appointment is booked
+4. The bot will search until an appointment is found
+5. The bot will once again open a webpage where the user is required to solve a captcha in order to proceed
-4. A booking confirmation should be sent to the configured email and will also be displayed in the program
+6. The bot will proceed with the booking and a booking confirmation should be sent to the configured email and will also be displayed in the program

 ### Run from source